 Sex is a two-player game, and no team is exactly alike.
 As mentioned, it’s important to tailor individual moves to the actual individuals involved.
 If there’s a certain something you’ve enjoyed doing in the past, try to find ways to incorporate it into your partner’s preferences.

 “You can take your favorite move and try to put a new twist on it, or find some inspiration through porn or other movies,” says Bethany Ricciardi, the resident sex expert over at TooTimid.
 “If you talk to your partner intimately about their previous sex life, you can listen and learn what they used to do.
 You can find out what they enjoyed and what they didn’t, and more importantly you’ll hear what their partner didn’t did or didn’t do.”
-From there you’ll be able to come up with more ideas on how you can stand out.

 If you really want to stand out from the crowd, you’re going to have to entertain the unusual.
 “You’re more likely to stand out from other lovers if you’re more willing to explore your sexuality,” says Ricciardi.
 “Most people can be too timid to consider new things during sex, but maybe you’re interested in trying something a previous partner wasn’t.
 Try and spice things up yourself and surprise your partner with new ideas.”
-An open mind can lead you to opportunities and enjoyments you never knew were on the table.

 “Treat your ‘signature move’ as a symbolic action that you two share together and only together,” says Ricciardi.
 “There might be some nights where your partner asks you to do ‘that thing I love,’ and, without saying anything more, you’ll know exactly what they’re talking about.
 It’s comforting to be familiar with each other.”
 Besides, says Ricciardi, it’s a smart way to stay connected to your partner, even when apart.
 “It really helps brand yourself into their brain,” she says.
 “If they like it enough, they’ll replay it over and over again throughout the day.”

 “It’s awesome to feel confident when you’re having sex,” says Ricciardi.
 “Embrace it.”
 So long as you’ve developed your move with both partners’ pleasure in mind, you can count on the praise your partner will deliver in exchange for the performance.
-And who doesn’t love a little positive feedback?
+And who among us doesn’t love a little positive feedback?

 Being asked to perform your “signature move”, is an easy way to tell that your partner is enjoying what you’re doing.
 If things suddenly go silent, you might want to check in with your partner.
 “Be sure to communicate openly about your sex life,” says Ricciardi.
 “Maybe they want to switch things up and try something new.”
 Remember, developing a “signature move” is a fun way to share something special with your partner, but novelty is important in the context of a long-term commitment.
 Allow your signature move(s) to develop over time.
 Maybe store a few different styles in the arsenal.
 And recycle them when desired.